What is NFC? The Tap-to-Connect Tech You’re Already Using

 What is NFC?

-NFC stands for Near Field Communication.
-NFC sets standards that enable smartphones and other devices to communicate via radio signals when kept nearby.
+NFC stands for near-field communication.
+It sets standards that enable smartphones and other devices to communicate via radio signals when kept nearby.

 NFC acts similarly to RFID, although NFC has a much shorter range than RFID.
 The range of the NFC is around 4 inches, which makes spying difficult.